SPEAKERS JANUARY 28

 Educated as a bank economist at the Norwegian Bank Academy, and later Executive Master’s Degree in Logistics at BI School of Economics and Administration.
 Over the years, I have worked in banking, business administration, and currently as CEO/ Port Director in Narvik.
 Lots of experience from Board and Trustee Commissions.
 Acknowledged by the Norwegian Committee of Sports and the Olympic committee with the “Fair Play” prize in 1997 for the effort of promoting the basic values of sports-joy, health, fellowship and honesty.
 Elected as the “Man of the Year 2013” in Narvik.

-PLENARY SESSION IV – AFTERNOON PROGRAM – THE OULOOK FOR NORDIC MINING AND STRATEGIC
+PLENARY SESSION VI – AFTERNOON PROGRAM – THE OULOOK FOR NORDIC MINING AND STRATEGIC

 Electrifying Europe – How should the EU reduce resource and technology dependence?